Earn a Fine Arts Degree from one of New York’s Top Fine Arts Schools

 At PrattMWP, the relationship between art and design is fluid and symbiotic.
 As a fine arts college, we believe immersion in a milieu rich in both traditions is the best training for a fine artist.
 Pratt is ranked as one of the top fine art schools because of our heralded curriculum, faculty, and programs.
 At PrattMWP, students benefit from a rare 10:1 student-to-faculty ratio that ensures they receive close attention from top faculty – which they might not acquire at other fine arts schools.

 B.F.A. in Fine Arts

-Students entering their junior years have the additional option of Elective Concentrations for Alternative Careers.
-The following concentrations are career-oriented options open to fine arts students: fine arts/computer graphics, fine arts/film-video, fine arts/photography, fine arts/art education, and fine arts/illustration.
-These professional programs in fine arts also offer opportunities to gain additional knowledge and skills that students will apply when pursuing their art career goals.
+Students entering their junior years have the additional option of declaring an undergraduate minor upon relocation to Pratt Institute.
+These programs offer opportunities to gain additional knowledge and skills that students will apply when pursuing their art career goals.